FIELD OF STUDY

 • Roman Woodworking (New Haven and London 2007) 376 pages, 200 illustrations.

-• Blackwell Companion to Roman Architecture (Co-editor and contributor, under contract, publication in 2012-3).
+• Blackwell Companion to Roman Architecture (Co-editor and contributor, 2013).

 II.
 Chapters in Edited Volumes

 • “Materials,” co-authored with Lynn Lancaster of Ohio University; The Blackwell Companion to Roman Architecture ed.
-R. Ulrich and Q. Quenemoen (forthcoming).
+R. Ulrich and Q. Quenemoen (2013).

 • “The Architecture of Insulae and Horrea,” Chapter in The Blackwell Companion to Roman Architecture ed.
-R. Ulrich and Q. Quenemoen (forthcoming).
+R. Ulrich and Q. Quenemoen (2013).

 • “The Appiades Fountain in the Forum of Caesar in Rome,” Römische Mitteilungen 96 (1986) pp 309-323.